 We are a winery, not an event center.
 We occasionally organize events that showcase our wines.

-We currently don’t have any events scheduled, but we have some ideas for events in February, so check this space often, or, better yet, subscribe to our newsletter to learn about events as soon as we know about them!
+We don’t currently have any events scheduled, but we are busy planning some that we will announce soon!
+Subscribe to our newsletter to learn about events as soon as we know about them!

 Examples of Some Past Events: